 Open-office spaces or private offices?
 That has been the constant debate of companies.
 Good thing, I have experienced both scenarios.

-So, why do we need our own private office?
+So, why I need a private office?
 It boils down to three aspects—privacy, relaxation, and freedom.
 Privacy is for when we have work which needs some confidentiality.
 It is also relaxing since it is quieter compared to being in a shared workplace.
 Lastly, we have our own freedom.
 We are free to proceed with our tasks without worrying that we're disturbing other people.

-With the enthusiasm of someone who is new to having a private office, let me tell you more reasons why you should have your own office.
+With the enthusiasm of someone who is new to having a private office, let me tell you why you should have your own office.

 1. You do not have to lower your voice when having video calls.
 In this digital world, video calls are now a must when it comes to collaboration.
 It is even a more apparent setup in international companies.
 If you are in a shared working area, there is a strong chance that you will disturb other when doing video calls.
 With an office?
 Not at all.